 Teams apply by submitting a 2 page proposal (maximum!).
 We select up to 10 of the most promising ideas and invite those teams to a finals night where they pitch their idea to a panel of experts.
 The winning team receives seed capital to execute their idea.

-We see this as a win-win: Students receive real world experience that changes our world.
+It's a triple win: Students receive capital and deliver an innovation.
 Our planet receives help where it is most needed.
-It's innovation where it *really* matters: solving the greatest threats to our planet and to humankind.
+Innovation where it *really* matters: solving the threats to our planet.

 The C-Prize is not an 'ideas' competition.
-We expect winning teams to complete, deliver their solution and create impact.
+We expect winning teams to deliver their solution and create impact.
 Many of the world's most brilliant ideas came from a few students in a dorm room.
-We believe there are a few students out there with a truly world-changing idea.
-We want to find and fund them.
+We believe there are a few more students out there with world-changing ideas.
+We want to find them and fund them.